-16 CEUs for NJ Chiropractors through the PACE Program of the Federation of Chiropractic Licensing Boards.
-The Institute for Continuing Education is also a Pre-approved Continuing Education Provider with the NJ Board of Chiropractic Examiners.
+14 CEUs for Massage Therapists through the NCBTMB (Approved Provider: Joy Dua)*, NJ Physical Therapists through the NJ Board of Physical Therapy Examiners and for NJ Chiropractors through the NJ Board of Chiropractic Examiners and the PACE Program of the Federation of Chiropractic Licensing Boards.
+The Institute for Continuing Education is also a Pre-approved Continuing Education Provider with the NJBOCE.

 Tuition: $399.
-Special offer: $25 off through 11/1/19!
-Tuition includes doll which is needed for class and can be used for demo to clients/patients/parents in your practice.
-Tuition also includes complimentary lunch.
+Special offer: $25 off through 30 days in advance of the class (8/19/21)!
+Tuition includes a soft-bodied doll which is needed for class and can be used for demo to clients/patients/parents in your practice.

-Location for the course: The Institute for Continuing Education, 7 Spielman Road, Fairfield, NJ 07004.
+Location of the course: The Institute for Continuing Education, 7 Spielman Road, Fairfield, NJ 07004.

 The Infant Massage Therapy and Technique Course is designed specifically for professionals who want to learn current, evidence-based massage strokes for babies 0-12 months of age.
 In this continuing education class, students will learn safe and appropriate application of massage needed to work hands-on with infants.
 In-depth information covered includes infant anatomy, contraindications, history & benefits, communication and development.
 Strokes and techniques are illustrated along with guided application and demonstration.
 Comprehensive SOAP notes, health history forms, medical releases and feedback forms are provided and explained.

 What makes this Infant Massage course different from others?